 Processing Your Fiber

 Now that the shearing day is behind you, what do you want to do with all those bags of fiber?
 You have options!
-If you are wanting to sell in bulk, Wool Pools are your best option.
-If you are wanting to have them processed for resale, you can utilize a wool mill.
+If you are wanting to sell in bulk in the commodity market, Wool Pools are your best option.
+If you are wanting to have your fiber processed for resale, you can utilize a wool mill.
 If you are more hands on and want to process the wool yourself, you can do that as well.
 Like most things, the more work you do yourself, the more profit you keep.
 It all depends on how much of the time and effort you can afford to give.

 The Kentucky Sheep and Wool Producers and the Tennessee Sheep Producers Associations collaborate each year to conduct a Wool Pool.

 What is a Wool Pool?